Mateo Cerezo: Life and works

 His style was influenced by Antonio de Pereda, Carreño and Bartolomé Esteban Murillo.
 He also appears to have been familiar with Titian, Veronese and Correggio, whose works he could have seen in the Royal collections.
 He was active in Burgos, Valladolid and Valencia, as well as Madrid.
 His works ranged from altarpieces to small devotional paintings.

 His final work was a "Last Supper" for the refectory of the Order of Augustinian Recollects, which is known only from a print by José del Castillo, made in 1778.
 It was looted during the Peninsular War, and passed through several hands before disappearing during the Spanish Civil War.

-He was married in 1664, and died two years later, as the result of an unspecified serious illness.
-Despite his early death, he left a relatively large body of works; many of which may be seen at the Museo del Prado.
+He was married in 1664; he died two years later as the result of an unspecified serious illness.
+Despite his early death, he left a relatively large body of works, many of which may be seen at the Museo del Prado.